Background / Rationale:

 This Conflict of interest Policy will be posted on NCC's public website

 Board members do not serve for personal financial interest, and are not compensated except for reimbursement of expenses, and in limited circumstances, for professional services that would otherwise be contracted out.
 For example, a director who is a lawyer or accountant may have a conflict if his or her firm does work for NCC.
 A director who is an officer of a computer firm may have a conflict if his or her company leases equipment to NCC.
 A director who wishes to sell land to NCC may have a conflict even if the land is ecologically important and the price is fair.
 These problems are bound to arise, it is important that NCC have clear guidelines to deal with these situations.
-In such cases, for NCC to contract with the Insider, the National Board considering the potential conflict must formally resolve that a more advantageous arrangement could not have been obtained with reasonable effort under the circumstances.
+In such cases, for NCC to contract with the Insider (that is, those people defined in the first paragraph of this policy), the National Board considering the potential conflict must formally resolve that a more advantageous arrangement could not have been obtained with reasonable effort under the circumstances.

 All potential conflicts of interest must be considered by the National Board or its delegates, and a record (Conflict of Interest log maintained by the Secretary of the Board) kept of all decisions.
 Any transactions which lead to an on-going conflict of interest must be reviewed by the Board or its delegate at least annually, to ensure they are still appropriate.
-The Conflict of Interest log must be formally tabled for review by the Board annually.
+In addition, processes must be put in place to ensure that if there is an on-going conflict of Interest (for example, if a Board or staff member owns property over which NCC holds an easement), then the potential for Conflict must be considered and if necessary escalated every time there is a transaction or action related to that matter.
+The Conflict of Interest log (covering staff, Board and other conflicts) must be formally tabled for review by the Board annually.

 How to identify a potential Conflict of Interest: